Miguel Tejada

 Tejada spent his first six seasons in MLB with the Athletics, where he began a streak of 1,152 consecutive games that ended with the Orioles on June 22, 2007.
 He is a six-time All-Star and a two-time Silver Slugger Award winner.
 In 2002, he won the American League Most Valuable Player (MVP) Award, and was the 2005 All-Star Game MVP.
 Tejada's nickname is "La Guagua", which means "the bus" in certain Spanish dialects, after his ability to drive in runs.
+He was the last Oakland Athletics player to win the American League MVP award before the team’s relocation in 2025.

 On February 11, 2009, he pleaded guilty to one count of perjury for lying to Congress in his testimony on whether Rafael Palmeiro lied about his steroid use.
 On August 17, 2013, MLB suspended Tejada for 105 games for violating MLB drug policy.
 It was the third-longest non-lifetime suspension ever issued by MLB for a drug-related violation.

 Early life

 Tejada grew up in extreme poverty in Baní, a city about 40 miles (65 km) southwest of Santo Domingo, capital of the Dominican Republic.
 He grew up idolizing the Baltimore Orioles shortstop Cal Ripken Jr.

-Tejada's rise from the slums of Baní through the minors and into the Major Leagues is chronicled in the book Away Games: The Life and Times of a Latin Ballplayer by Marcos Breton and Jose Luis Villegas.
-Away Games describes the struggles of Dominican players in general and Tejada in particular as they arrive in the U.S. speaking very little English, often in small towns playing for minor league teams, with dreams of making it big.